Coconut3223/io/docs/source/AI/index.rst

 DNN
 -----------

-.. admonition:: why it is difficult for neural networks to be deep before 2010s.
+.. note:: why it is difficult for neural networks to be deep before 2010s.
-    :class: note

     1. No enough computation resources,
     2. No enough training data,
     3. Gradient vanish problem and no advanced optimization techniques